brody/brody.com-v21/src/notes/2016-07-17-trello-stickers.md

 Stickers are a fun, visual indicators & are a way to give feedback on Trello cards.

-[Trello Gold & Business Class](https://trello.com/brodymaclean/recommend) gives you the ability to upload custom stickers and here are 2 sticker sets for you and your team to use.
+[Trello Gold & Business Class](https://trello.com/brodymaclean/recommend) gives you the ability to upload custom stickers and here are 2 sticker sets for you and your team to use. { #excerpt }

 ~~